mcsee/Software-Design-Articles/Articles/Theory/Singleton - The root of all evil/readme.md

 ### 1. It allows us to save up memory

-This argument is fallacious according to the current state of the art of languages ​​with a decent virtual machine and garbage collector.
+This argument is fallacious according to the current state of the art of languages with a decent virtual machine and garbage collector.
 It is enough to carry out a benchmark and look for evidence to convince us.

 ### 2. It’s good for unique concepts modeling